Brain Injury Symptoms and Diagnosis

 - Violence, such as domestic violence, child abuse, and gunshot wounds

-- Explosions and combat injuries suffered by military personnel
+- Explosions and combat injuries

 - Medical malpractice, such as birth injuries, improper use of anesthesia, or failure to diagnose a brain tumor